Automation: Macros

 Using Macros

-To use a macro, you invoke it using a directive in your message: :macro[macro_name].
+To use a macro, you invoke it by writing the macro name as the directive name:

 When Lectic processes the file, it replaces the macro directive with the full text from its expansion field before processing any other directives (like :cmd).